alexcarbo/ML_Robot_Competition_ENPH353/ThienLog.markdown

 ## April 18
 ---
 Had to record a better run under 4 minutes.
 Trained a new model with extra parking plates since it was failing the most on those.
+After doing 35 runs we mangaed to have a perfect run in under 4 minutes.
+Some issues that came up was the PID driving differently on my computer verus Alex's computer.
+Out of the 35 runs the plate detection only misread parking plates once in two runs.